elliscode/ellisrecipes/s3/markdown/Seasoned Rice.md

 - `1/2` teaspoon freshly ground black pepper
 - `2` teaspoons bouillon
 - `1` tablespoon dried parsley
-- `4` tablespoons butter
-- `750` g water
+- `16` oz water

 ## Directions

 - combine all ingredients in a medium saucepan
 - bring to a boil
-- reduce to a simmer, simmer for 20 minutes
+- reduce to a simmer, simmer for 15 minutes
 - remove from heat, let sit for 10 minutes

 Servings: 4